110062122domingo/TCM_NN/README.md

 In other words, if the data of a medicine contains the 1s as many as the 0s, it tends to have a higher f1-score.

 ## Model outpput examples
-The output of our model are organized in the results folder.
+The project has experimented couples of model configurations and seek to compare the training results.
+The output of the models of different configuration are organized in the folder /results.
 Each subfolder within the results directory follows the specified format:
 **\[(inputlayer)\]_(DeleteMedThreshold)_UseWeight/NoWeight**.

 For instance, \[64-32-16\]_100_UseWeight implies: